Gavin Williams (footballer)

-Gavin John Williams (born 20 July 1980 in Merthyr Tydfil, Glamorgan) is a Welsh former international footballer who was most recently the manager of Merthyr Town.
+Gavin John Williams (born 20 July 1980) is a Welsh football coach and former player who was most recently the manager of Merthyr Town.

 Club career

 Hereford United

 Williams started his career as a YTS player at Hereford United having previously trained with Cardiff City.
 He made his first team debut at the age of 17, as a substitute in the 3–0 FA Cup victory over Sittingbourne.
 He made twelve more appearances that season and scored his first goal against Dover Athletic in the Conference.
 By the 1998–99 season he was a first team regular playing in a variety of positions in midfield and up front.
-He was to spend five seasons at Edgar Street, notably scoring a wonder strike against Swindon Town in the 2001–02 FA Cup Second Round.
+He was to spend five seasons at Edgar Street, notably scoring a wonder strike against Swindon Town in the 2001–02 FA Cup second round.

 Yeovil Town

 At the age of 21 he moved to Hereford's rivals Yeovil Town for the 2002–03 season, having rejected a new contract offer at Edgar Street.
 Hereford received a £22,500 fee for their leading goalscorer plus a 25% next sale clause, which earned the Bulls a further £62,500 in 2004.

 At Huish Park he was an integral part in the squad which in that season gained promotion to the football league for the first time, scoring six goals, the same season in which his team reached the sixth round of the FA Trophy.
 He also won the Player of the Year award for his club, an ever-present rock in the midfield.